-Eduardo D'Alessandro Cishek (1980) has been a Partner at Castlelake since 2018 and a leader of its Global Real Assets team.
+Eduardo D'Alessandro Cishek (1980) has been a partner at Castlelake since 2018, where he heads up the real estate assets team.
 His primary focus is on originating investment opportunities in transitional real estate, infrastructure, renewables and power stability, and sub- and non-performing loans.
-He is also a member of the firm's Investment Review Committee and Executive Committee.
+He is also a member of the firm's Investment Review Committee.
 Previously, he led the firm's Spanish land banking investment strategy and was also responsible for executing its investment strategy in Portugal, Italy and Greece, the UK and Ireland.
-His expertise includes direct asset and non-performing loan opportunities as well as equity public offerings.
+His expertise includes direct real estate asset and non-performing loan opportunities, as well as equity public offerings.
+He currently sits on the board of Millenium Hotels Real Estate SOCIMI, S.A.

-Before joining Castlelake in 2011, Eduardo was an investment consultant at Deutsche Bank in their special situations group, focusing on non-performing loan investments across Europe and an investment associate at CarVal Investors (CVI) within the Loan Portfolio Group, where he worked on non-performing loan and real estate investments in the United Kingdom, Germany and Spain.
-He graduated cum laude with a B.Sc. in finance from Manhattanville College (New York) and an MBA from London School of Economics.
+Before joining Castlelake in 2011, Eduardo was an investment consultant at Deutsche Bank in their special situations group, focusing on non-performing loan investments across Europe and an investment associate at CarVal Investors (CVI) within the Loan Portfolio Group, where he worked on non-performing loan and real estate investments in the UK, Germany and Spain.
+He graduated cum laude with a Bachelor of Science in Finance from Manhattanville College (New York) and holds an MBA from the London School of Economics.